 Cheyenne, WY- 1 night

 There’s a lot to do in Cheyenne, especially if you are there in July for Frontier Days, the world’s largest outdoor rodeo!
 Visit Gunslinger Square (15th and Pioneer) Saturdays during the summer at high noon to see a performance by the Cheyenne Gunslingers- a non-profit group keeping the Old Western gunfight tradition alive.

-We are heading straight to Terry’s Bison Ranch where we’ll be staying in one of the cabins.
-We’ll take the Bison Train Tour and the girls will each have a pony ride.
+Don’t Miss Lodging: Head straight to Terry’s Bison Ranch where you can stay in one of the cabins.
+Take the Bison Train Tour to hand feed the bison and then go on a pony ride.